bloom-works/discovery-playbook/sections/discover.md

 #### Take good notes

-Ideally, you are working with another researcher so one of you can lead the discussion and the other one can take notes.
-If you are solo and the session is recorded then you can pull detailed notes after the session during review.
+Ideally, there are at least 2 sprint team members in the research session, so one person can lead the discussion and the other person can take notes.
+If you are solo and the session is recorded, you can skip notetaking during the session and pull detailed notes from the recording after the session.

 Remember to document what the participant thinks and says and not your interpretation of the problem space.
 How do they approach or experience a topic emotionally and intellectually?
 What non-verbal cues are conveyed in the conversation?
 What do you want to follow up on now or later through other research means?